-- Homestead Exemptions A homestead is generally defined as the home and land used as the owner's principal residence on Jan.
-1 of the tax year.
+- Homestead Exemptions A homestead is generally defined as the home and land used as the owner's principal residence on January 1 of the tax year.
 A homestead exemption reduces the appraised value of the home and, as a result, lowers property taxes.
-Applications are submitted to the appropriate local county appraisal district. - Productivity Appraisal Property owners who use land for timber land production, agricultural purposes or wildlife management can be granted property tax relief on their land.
-They may apply to their local county appraisal district for an agricultural appraisal which may result in a lower appraisal of the land based on how much the taxpayer produces, versus what the land would sell for in the open market. - Residence Homestead Tax Deferral Texas homeowners may postpone paying the currently delinquent property taxes due on the appreciating value of their homes by filing a tax deferral affidavit at their local county appraisal district.
+Applications are submitted to the appropriate local county appraisal district. - Productivity Appraisal Property owners who use their land for agricultural purpose or wildlife management can be granted property tax relief on their land.
+They may apply to their local county appraisal district for an agricultural appraisal which may result in lower appraisal of the land based on how much the taxpayer produces, versus what the land would sell for in the open market. - Residence Homestead Tax Deferral Texas homeowners may postpone paying the currently delinquent taxes due on the appreciating value of their homes by filing a tax deferral affidavit at their local county appraisal district.
 This tax relief allows homeowners to pay the property taxes on 105 percent of the preceding year's appraised value of their homestead, plus the taxes on any new improvements to the homestead.
-The remaining taxes are postponed, but not cancelled, with interest accruing at 8 percent per year. - Property Tax Deferral for Persons Age 65 or Older or Disabled Homeowners Texans who are age 65 or older or disabled, as defined by law, may postpone paying current and delinquent property taxes on their homes by signing a tax deferral affidavit.
+The remaining taxes are postponed, but not cancelled, with interest accruing at 8 percent per year. - Property Tax Deferral for Persons Age 65 or Older and Disabled Homeowners Texans who are 65 years of age or older, or who are disabled as defined by law, may postpone paying current and delinquent property taxes on their homes by signing a tax deferral affidavit.
 Once the affidavit is on file, taxes are deferred, but not cancelled, as long as the owner continues to own and live in the home.
 Interest continues to accrue on unpaid taxes.
-You may obtain a deferral affidavit at the appraisal district. - Notice of Availability of Electronic Communication In appraisal districts located in counties with more than 200,000 populations or that have authorized electronic communications, and that have implemented a system that allows such communications, chief appraisers and ARBs may communicate electronically through email or other media with property owners or their designated representatives.
-Written agreements are required for notices and other documents to be delivered electronically in place of mailing. - Protesting Property Appraisal Values Property owners who disagree with the appraisal district's appraisal of their property for local taxes or for any other action that adversely affects them may protest their property value to the appraisal district's ARB.
+You may obtain a deferral affidavit at the appraisal district. - Notice of Availability of Electronic Communication Chief appraisers of a county appraisal district and appraisal review boards may communicate electronically through email or other media with property owners or their designated representatives.
+Written agreements are required for notices and other documents to be delivered electronically in place of mailing. - Protesting Property Appraisal Values Property owners who disagree with the appraisal district's appraisal of their property for local taxes or for any other action that adversely affects them may protest their property value to the appraisal district's appraisal review board.